Good night: 3 evening habits to cultivate a healthy mindset

 Sounds appealing, right?

-One way we undervalue the importance of preparing in the evening is plunging forward into the next day without taking any time to reflect on our emotions, thoughts, and action.
+We undervalue the importance of preparing in the evening and plunging forward into the next day without taking any time to reflect on our emotions, thoughts, and action.
 Using a journal to evaluate your day before you go to bed is a great way to assess your day.
 You can jot down your thoughts, create bullet lists, brain dump, or even write a note encouraging yourself.
-Often, I use a gratitude journal to help me keep my focus, especially on hard days.
+Often, I use gratitude logs to help me keep my focus, especially on hard days.

 A few guided questions to ask yourself: